Cart 0

 The project is primarily intended as a memorial.
 Not knowing anything about the the identities of the dead, I have tried to imagine each one as a unique, precious being, and give each back a little of the character stripped from them when they were murdered and reduced by history to a number on a list of nameless victims.'

-In collaboration with the Kahmann Gallery, David Ballam presents his latest project, The Cattle of Kings in Gallery MAI in the centre of Amsterdam.
+David Ballam presents his latest project, The Cattle of Kings.
 Captured in South Sudan, this series beautifully conveys the essence of the Mandari people's unique landscape and culture.
 For the Mandari, their Ankole-Watusi cattle are not only the foundation of their social structure but also the central axis of their cultural identity.

 Born and educated in Johannesburg, South Africa, David Ballam returned to his hometown after several years in the commercial photography industry to refocus on his Fine Art roots.
 Drawn by new faces, places, cultures, and traditions, David is deeply inspired by the opportunity to travel and explore the diverse landscapes of Africa.